johnnyh209/PowerShell-Exercises/Chapter 16 Lab.md

 # 16.10 Lab

-**Disclaimer:** Using VirtualBox, I was unable to get WinRM to work.
+**Disclaimer:** Using VirtualBox, I was unable to get remote connection to work.
 While successfully enabling WinRM, anytime I try to use `Enter-PSSession`, an error is always returned.
 Thus for this, I chose to do everything locally because the concept is still the same.
 Though, I will provide a command that does fulfill what the question asks.

 1. Create a background job that gets all processes that start with `pwsh` from two computers.